 The next place to call is your local animal shelters.
 See if you can fax or email a photo of the cat with a description for them to register.

 The first place to try is your veterinarian’s office.
-Many will take in lost cats on a temporary basis.
+Many will take in lost cats temporarily.
 If you don’t have a cat carrier, a sturdy cardboard box will do, make sure it has some breathing holes.

 If there are no vets in the area, or they are unable to help you, the next place is your local shelter.